OjAy-stack/HR-dashboard/README.md

 ## 💡 About This Project

-Hi, I’m **Ayomikun Ojueroimi**, a data enthusiast with a passion for turning raw data into actionable insights.
-This HR dashboard is part of my analytics journey, combining business acumen and visualization techniques to help HR teams make informed decisions.
+Hi, I’m **Ayomikun Ojueromi**, a data analyst with a passion for turning raw data into actionable insights.
+This HR dashboard combines HR knowledge, business intelligence and visualization techniques to help HR teams make informed decisions.

-Through this project, I’ve improved my:
+Through this project, I am able to showcase my:
 - Workforce data storytelling
 - Dashboard structuring for clarity and flow
 - Use of visuals to convey demographics and trends